Manideepreddymiriyala/Terrorist_gname/README.md

 # Terrorist Dataset

+The reason I chose this challenge is because it gave me a chance to implement the things I have learnt through the book "Andreas C. Müller, Sarah Guido-Introduction to Machine Learning with Python_ A Guide for Data Scientists-O’Reilly Media (2016)".

 EDA:

 In this challenge,the scope for EDA is less as all the information that can can be extracted are already given as Features.